Velinara/velinara.github.io/index.md

 This is a sample of what the table from the csv looks like unaltered:
 (INSERT CELL 9)

-I'm not particularly interested in information outside of the year, state, population, deaths, crude rate, and age-adjusted rate, so I will remove all other rows.
+I'm not particularly interested in information outside of the year, state, and deaths, so I will remove all other rows.
 I will also remove the rows with NaN, as they are simply rows that contain the overall totals for each year.
-(INSERT CELL 9)
+(INSERT CELL 10)

 Now let's see the number of gun-related deaths over the years as a whole.
-(INSERT CELL 10)
+(INSERT CELL 11)

 The increase in gun-related homicide has increased over the years as a whole.
 However, I'd like to get a better look at the deaths per state over the years.
-(INSERT CELL 11)
+(INSERT CELL 12)

 California, DC, New York, and Rhode Island are the only states whose number of gun-related homicides has decreased over time.

 Much like how I handled the FBI NICS data, I am going to use a choropleth map to determine which state has had the most gun-related homicides from 1999-2007.
-(INSERT CELL 12)
+(INSERT CELL 13)

 ## 5. Comparisons between Altered FBI NICS Data and CDC Data
 It is interesting to see that states that had the most gun purchases do not necessarily have the most gun-related homicides.
 Without checking each state's number of gun-related homicides and the number of gun purchases individually from 1999-2017, I would not have thought much of it.
-After all, California and New York, despite clearly being higher in the number of gun purchases and the number of gun-related homicides has actually decreased in gun-related homicides since 1999.
+After all, California and New York, despite clearly being higher in the number of gun purchases and the number of gun-related homicides has actually decreased in the number of gun-related homicides since 1999.
 Why is this?

 I wanted to see if there was a specific cause that I could trace for the decrease in gun-related deaths.
-Surely these states must be doing something right.
-As it turns out, California and New York have tightened their gun control laws significantly over the past two decades.
+Surely these states must be doing something right?
+As it turns out, California, New York, and Washington DC have tightened their gun control laws significantly over the past two decades.

+California: Starting in 1991, California had, and has, more gun laws than any other state.
+The number of restrictions on guns has only increased over time.
+These laws generally come in response to a tragedy, sadly, and there have been many over the course of the past one-hundred and fifty years.
+More information can be found [here](https://calmatters.org/explainers/california-gun-laws-policy-explained/?gclid=Cj0KCQiA0NfvBRCVARIsAO4930mZqDK2C1WLiY8hgUWc4HSlreY9xnfr34XRbw7N7QjvKT9L0GOvVi8aAtajEALw_wcB).

 New York:

-California:
+Washington DC:

+## 6. Conclusion